JohanSoederlund/SmartHome/README.md

 **/homes**

 Get all your smart-homes.
-Create smart-home.
-Delete smart-home.
+Create a smart-home.
+Delete ALL smart-homes.

 Available methods: GET, POST, DELETE and HEAD.